-- ★9 in AUPAC (Physical Activity Courses). - AUPED 112 Structural Human Anatomy - AUPED 160 Sociocultural Aspects of Sport and Physical Activity - AUPED 215 Introduction to Human Physiology I - AUPED 314 Exercise Physiology - · AUPED 393 Tests and Measurements in Physical Education - AUPED 462 Issues in Physical Education - AUPED 493 Introduction to Research in Physical Education - · 6 additional senior credits in Physical Education. - Within the course selection above, no more than 18 junior credits in Physical Activity courses and Physical Education courses combined.
+- ★9 in AUPAC (Physical Activity Courses). - AUPED 112 Structural Human Anatomy - AUPED 160 Sociocultural Aspects of Sport and Physical Activity - · AUPED 215 Introduction to Human Physiology I - AUPED 314 Exercise Physiology - · AUPED 393 Tests and Measurements in Physical Education - AUPED 462 Issues in Physical Education - AUPED 493 Introduction to Research in Physical Education - An additional \star 6 at the senior level in Physical Education. - Within the course selection above, no more than ★18 at the junior level in Physical Activity courses and Physical Education courses combined..

-- · AUPED 220 Human Growth and Development

-- · AUPED 232 Introduction to Biomechanics
+- AUPED 220 Human Growth and Development - AUPED 232 Introduction to Biomechanics - AUPED 251 Prevention and Care of Athletic Injuries - AUPED 343 Training Methodologies and Athletic Performance

-- AUPED 342

-- AUPED 351

-- AUPED 184 Introduction to Outdoor Education - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 290 Studies in Leadership Theory

-- · AUPED 368 History of Sport in Canada

-- · AUPED 369 The Modern Olympic Games

-- · AUPED 469 Sport and Canadian Popular Culture
+- · AUPED 184 Introduction to Outdoor Education Snowshoeing - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 290 Studies in Leadership Theory - AUPED 368 History of Sport in Canada - AUPED 369 The Modern Olympic Games - AUPED 469 Sport and Canadian Popular Culture